Appenders

 SemanticLogger.add_appender(file_name: "development.log", formatter: :json)

-For performance reasons the log file is not re-opened with every call.
-When the log file needs to be rotated, use a copy-truncate operation rather than deleting the file.
+For performance the log file is not re-opened on every call, so rotate it with a copy-truncate operation rather than deleting the file.
+See Log rotation.

 {